 - Foliage as fertilizer: Add whole leaves to your garden beds.
 A 6-8" layer of leaves will help add organic matter to your garden, improving soil quality + helping with drainage and aeration.

 - Mowing: If you have minimal amounts of leaves, just mow over them.
 This will allow the chopped-up leaves to fall between the blades of grass, naturally fertilizing the soil.
 Pro tip: Mow regularly throughout the fall + when the leaves are dry — don’t wait until all the leaves have fallen.

 - Consider: If you can’t see your grass due to fallen foliage, your turf will die.
 Consider a blend of the two above methods for a healthy lawn.

 - Composting: This method allows you to keep the leaves off your lawn, while still utilizing their nutrients in your houseplants + landscaping.
 Learn more about composting, here.

-- Haley Pike Composting Facility: Citizens can dispose of yard waste at 4216 Hedger Ln., free of charge, for the months of November and December.
+- Haley Pike Composting Facility: Citizens can dispose of yard waste at 4216 Hedger Ln., free of charge, through the end of December.